dokadon/terraform-web-server/README.md

 An AWS user account with awscli access priveleges is needed You can get one here https://aws.amazon.com

-Export your AWS user crendentials into the env using
+Export your AWS user credentials into the env before building the web server infrastructure using:
 * export AWS_ACCESS_KEY_ID=[AWS_ACCESS_KEY_ID]
 * export AWS_SECRET_ACCESS_KEY=[AWS_SECRET_ACCESS_KEY]

 # Building the web server infrastructure

-After you have set up your dev ops env

-To build the web server
+After setting up your devops env and exporting your AWS user credentials to the environment build the web server by:
 * cd web-server
 * terraform apply